cuberoy/valentine/README.md

 # About
-Send this to your crush to ask her to be your valentine
+Send this to your crush to ask him/her to be your valentine

 [https://cute-bear-valentine.netlify.app](https://cute-bear-valentine.netlify.app)